Master Sifu Kwok Chung Shan (Master Sifu Bryan Talbot)

 - Martial Arts Legends Presents Wing Chun (Magazine)

 - Stunts on feature film “The Chemist” directed by Art Camacho

 Sifu Sung Choi

 Lead Instructor for West Coast Wing Chun™San Diego

-Lead Instructor ~ West Coast Wing Chun San Diego
+Lead Instructor ~ Chief Instructor for West Coast Wing Chun San Diego

 I have been interested in the Martial Arts ever since I could remember.
 I remember spending Saturday afternoons watching Kung Fu theater with my father and mimicking the movements and of course with the sound effects.
 I was lucky enough to receive some very sparse informal training from a family friend when we had a gathering of some sort but I yearned for more formal training.
 As soon as I received my driver’s license, the formal training began and my Martial Arts journey has not stopped from there.